-2-year-old taken off life support; 3 charged in shooting
+2-year-old taken off life support; 3 charged

 The two-year-old girl who was shot in the head over a fight over stolen money and spilled Kool-Aid has been taken off life support.